VIZIO 2020 lineup is a march of constant improvement

 Everyone is thirsty in the desert.
 From phones with cameras that disappear to robots that bring you spare rolls of toilet paper to concept cars that breathe, there absolutely is no shortage of products at CES 2020 fighting for even just a brief glimpse of attention.

-Walk into VIZIO showroom in the Vdara hotel and casino in Las Vegas' ARIA Campus, however, and you get the sense that — well, everything seems the same on the surface.
+Walk into VIZIO showroom in the Vdara Hotel and Spa in Las Vegas' ARIA Campus, however, and you get the sense that — well, everything seems the same on the surface.
 That's not to say that VIZIO newest televisions aren't worth a look.
 They most certainly are.
 And that's not to say that there's nothing noteworthy about its 2020 lineup.
 There most certainly is.

 Probably.
 We don't yet have pricing information on this year's V-, M- and P-Series sets.
 We don't yet have any sort of pricing on the gorgeous new OLED television VIZIO has rolled out.
 We don't have any idea how much its new selection of soundbars will run us.